-Google Wallet, a Google service, is primarily used by US bank account holders and it is acceptable on more than 160 countries.
+Google Pay, a Google service, is primarily used by US bank account holders and it is acceptable on more than 160 countries.
 Users can make peer-to-peer transfers via Smartphones.
 Google Wallet can be used by the buyer to pay on WordPress sites.
-Like PayPal, all one needs is an email id and a Google Wallet account.
+Like PayPal, all one needs is an email id and a Google Pay account.
 Some plugins to help with Google Wallet and WordPress integration are:

 Apart from a charge of 2.9% per transaction for sending money using credit or debit card, there are no additional charges for setting up Google Wallet account, sending money, processing and receiving money.

 WordPress users can use Stripe to accept payments all over the world but currently, only businesses from US, UK, Canada and Ireland are supported.
 In other words, your business should be located within these four countries to make use of Stripe.
 Some plugins to help with Stripe and WordPress integration are:

 - Accept Payments Stripe: A plugin coded especially for WordPress sites looking for an easy way to accept credit card payments.
 Payment buttons are added through a shortcode.

 - Gravity Forms + Stripe: If you already use Gravity Forms, use this plugin instead to receive payments via Stripe.

 With Stripe, it is possible to collect both debit and credit card payments via Visa, American Express, Discover, MasterCard, Diners Club and JCB.
 Every successful transaction costs you 2.9% per transaction plus 30 cents as fees.

 If you have multiple payment gateways available in your country, and you want to combine them into one simplified checkout flow, then the Payment Page WordPress plugin could be your way to go.